anonklub/anonklub.github.io/docs/prove/halo2.md

   // that is stored in the `useStore()` hook.
   //
   // In the example below the params needed for generating a halo2 proof are:
-  //  1. `merkleProof: Uint8Array` in a serialized version.
+  //  1. `merkleProofBytesSerialized: Uint8Array` in a serialized version.
   //  2. `message: string` the message to be signed.
-  //  3. `rawSignature: string` the user signature on the message.
+  //  3. `sig: hex` the user signature on the message.
   // For more info on how to generate those params as example please refer to:
   // Source code: https://github.com/anonklub/anonklub/blob/main/ui/src/hooks/useProofRequest.ts
   //